Zweihorn/macports-test/README.md

 Currently, libinotify-kqueue was not available as a MacPorts port and I am making an experimental *libinotify-kqueue port* available.

-My test version of a libinotify-kqueue 20170711 port is a newly formed port which installed successfuly on the commandline via the *port install libinotify-kqueue* command on a macOS Sierra 10.12.6 environment with MacPorts 2.4.1 and is awaiting inclusion and testing with the a.m. version 25.0 of the forked-daapd media server now.
-There will be a commit of libinotify-kqueue to hopefuly become a new official port to the MacPorts project after the testing with forked-daapd is completed.
+By the command *port install libinotify-kqueue* my test version of a libinotify-kqueue 20170711 port installs successfuly on the a.m. environment.

 ### mxml
 The tiny XML library [Mini-XML (mxml)](https://github.com/michaelrsweet/mxml) by Michael R Sweet seems to be quite useful and is a required library for the version 25.0 of the [forked-daapd media server](https://ejurgensen.github.io/forked-daapd/) for macOS (using MacPorts).